akshita1807/OOPS/README.md

-# OOPS-Last minute revision notes✅
+# OOPS-Last minute Revision notes✅

 **Object oriented programming** enhances the readibility and maintainability of the code.In OOPS the whole code revolves around objects and classes.